ishapiro/savta-ai/README.md

 - `composables/useVuePdfViewerLicense.js` — Handles license fetching and initialization
 - `server/api/vpv-license-key.get.js` — Securely provides the license key from environment variables
 - `nuxt.config.ts` — Ensures the viewer is transpiled and compatible with SSR

+## Admin Access and Supabase JWT Authentication Hooks

+**Important:**

+- Enabling a Supabase JWT authentication hook causes Supabase to append additional information to the authentication callback URL.
+This extra data breaks Nuxt/Vue routing, resulting in navigation errors and failed logins.
+- Because of this, you cannot use JWT claims (such as a custom 'role' claim) to control admin access to tables like `profiles`.
+- **Instead, all admin features (such as managing users, roles, and themes) are implemented using server-side API endpoints that run with the Supabase service role key.** These endpoints perform privileged operations securely and are not affected by the routing issue.

+If Supabase changes their routing or hook behavior in the future, this project can be updated to use JWT claims for RLS and admin access.
+For now, all admin logic is handled server-side.